 Paying in Cash

-The best way to pay for a new car is wish cash, if you can afford it.
+The best way to pay for a new car is with cash, if you can afford it.
 This eliminates interest, which can save you thousands of dollars in the long run.
 Many dealerships will also offer additional discounts for customers paying in cash.
 It’s important to remember that dealers make their money from selling finance packages, however, so you don’t want to reveal that you plan on paying in cash until the final stage of negotiation to keep costs low.

 Personal Contract Plan